-Investments with maturities of greater than 90 days but less than one year are classified as short-term investments on the balance sheet and consist of U.S. Treasury bills and certificates of deposit.
+Investments with maturities of greater than 90 days but less than one year are classified as short-term investments on the condensed consolidated balance sheets and consist of U.S. Treasury bills and certificates of deposit are also classified as short-term investments.

 As our entire investment portfolio is considered available for use in current operations, we classify all investments as available-for-sale and as current assets.
-Available-for-sale securities are carried at fair value, with unrealized gains and losses reported in accumulated other comprehensive loss, which is a separate component of stockholders' equity in the condensed consolidating balance sheets.
+Available-for-sale securities are carried at fair value, with unrealized gains and losses reported in accumulated other comprehensive loss, which is a separate component of stockholders' equity in the condensed consolidated balance sheets.